-- 1. Expand the availability of apprenticeships, internships and on the job training (OJT) for individuals with disabilities. - 2.
-Partner with the Bureau of Workforce Partnership and Operations (BWPO) to ensure programmatic and physical accessibility of the PA CareerLink® centers for equal access for individuals with disabilities. - 3.
+- 1. Expand the availability of apprenticeships, internships and On-the-Job Training (OJT) for individuals with disabilities. - 2.
+Partner with the Bureau of Workforce Partnership and Operations (BWPO) to ensure programmatic and physical accessibility of the Pennsylvania CareerLink® for equal access for individuals with disabilities. - 3.
 Create and expand interagency agreements between OVR and local Career and Technology Centers and other community-based organizations.